A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Comparisons

 The first quantity above is called the directed information from $A^M$ to $B^M$, and the second quantity is the directed information from $A^M$ to $B^M$ causally conditioned on $C^M$.
 For any random variable $V$ jointly distributed with these random vectors, the above definitions are extended in the natural way when we condition on $V$:

 \end{defi} \textbf{Fact $2$} (Generalized C-L region \cite{Kramer98}): For any positive integer $M$, consider a joint distribution of the form \ben

 \een where $P_{Y|X_1 X_2}$ is fixed by the channel, and the other distributions can be picked arbitrarily.
-Then the following rate pairs $(R_1,R_2)$ are achievable over the MAC with noiseless feedback: \be \ee With $M=2$, the equal rate point on the boundary of \eqref{eq:kramer_region} was computed for a few examples in \cite{Kramer98}.
+Then the following rate pairs $(R_1,R_2)$ are achievable over the MAC with noiseless feedback: \be \ee We now compare the region of Theorem \ref{thm:macfb_better} with the generalized C-L region for $M=2$.
+This is a fair comparison because in each of these regions, we have five distributions to pick: $P_U$, and two conditional distributions for each encoder.
+With $M=2$, the equal rate point on the boundary of \eqref{eq:kramer_region} was computed for a few examples in \cite{Kramer98}.
 For the AWGN MAC with $P/\sigma^2=10$, the best equal rate pair was $R_1=R_2=1.2566$ bits, which is smaller than the rate $1.2709$ bits obtained using Theorem \ref{thm:macfb_better} (see Table \ref{tab:eqrates}).
-We now compare the region of Theorem \ref{thm:macfb_better} with the generalized C-L region for $M=2$.
-This is a fair comparison because in each of these regions, we have five distributions to pick: $P_U$, and two conditional distributions for each encoder.

 Consider the joint distribution of the generalized C-L scheme for $M=2$: \ben

 \een The generalized C-L scheme uses block-Markov superposition with $L$ blocks of transmission, each block being of length $N$.
 (Without loss of generality, we will assume that the block length $N$ is even.)
 At the beginning of each block, to resolve the decoder's residual uncertainty, both encoders agree on the $U$ codeword $(u_1, \ldots, u_N)$, chosen i.i.d according to $P_U$.
 Each of the $2^{NR_1}$ codewords of encoder $1$ is generated according the following distribution: \be